andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 Roughly: A table rewrite is a behind-the-scenes copy of the table with a new structure, and all row data copied from the old structure to the new structure.

-Discussion with [lukasfittl](https://twitter.com/LukasFittl) about that definition: "I think thats correct - I was trying to confirm whether alter table commands that require a rewrite actually make a full copy (as indicated by the documentation), and it does appear so, see here in the source: <https://github.com/postgres/postgres/blob/master/src/backend/commands/tablecmds.c#L5506>".
+Discussion with [lukasfittl](https://twitter.com/LukasFittl) about that definition: "I think that's correct - I was trying to confirm whether alter table commands that require a rewrite actually make a full copy (as indicated by the documentation), and it does appear so, see here in the source: <https://github.com/postgres/postgres/blob/master/src/backend/commands/tablecmds.c#L5506>".

 ## Resources for Exhausting Database Connections